Synergy Battery Rewards VPP: can you actually earn money from your home battery?

 - Activation rate: 70c/kWh for energy exported during events

-- Event window: Typically 3pm-9pm on extreme demand days
+- Event window: typically 3pm to 9pm on extreme demand days

 - Control: Synergy manages discharge remotely through your inverter

-- Your usage first: Your home's demand is prioritised — the battery only exports surplus
+- Your usage first: your home's demand is prioritised, so the battery only exports surplus

 You don't choose when events happen.
 Synergy calls them based on grid stress.
-In practice, most events cluster in January-February (summer AC peaks) and June-July (winter heating peaks).
+In practice, most events cluster in January and February (summer air conditioning peaks) and June and July (winter heating peaks).

-Best case: 30 events/year, full discharge each time
+Best case: 30 events a year, full discharge each time

-Realistic case: 15-20 events, partial discharge (your home uses some)
+Realistic case: 15 to 20 events, partial discharge (your home uses some)

 Conservative case: 10 events, modest export

-The honest range: $30-190/year from VPP events alone.
-It's not going to pay for your battery, but it's free money on top of the self-consumption savings you're already getting.
+The honest range: $30 to $190 a year from VPP events alone.
+It won't pay for your battery, but it's free money on top of the self-consumption savings you're already getting.

-This is the part many people miss: participating in a VPP is a requirement for the WA Residential Battery Scheme rebate.
+This is the part many people miss: joining a VPP is a requirement for the WA Residential Battery Scheme rebate, not an optional extra.

 - Enrol in an approved VPP program (Battery Rewards or equivalent)